mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

 the radically different mentality that you need to adopt (including the always running processes) was a blocker for many.
 Hopefully this should no longer be the case anymore.
-If you're already an Ansible user, ``salt-sproxy`` should make it even easier to migrate to using Salt.
+If you're already an Ansible user, ``salt-sproxy`` should make it even easier to migrate to Salt.

 As briefly presented above, to be able to match more sophisticated targets (groups of devices), you may need a Roster.
 Even easier for you probably to provide a Roster file, as you might already have an Ansible inventory file.
-Simply move/copy the Ansible inventory to ``/etc/salt/roster``, and tell ``salt-proxy`` to use it by configuring the ``proxy_roster`` option:
+Simply move/copy your Ansible inventory to ``/etc/salt/roster``, and tell ``salt-proxy`` to use it by configuring the ``proxy_roster`` option:

 ``/etc/salt/master``